Cómo reservar en el Pokémon Café (Osaka y Tokio): la guía completa de 2026

 Tarifa plana equivalente a 8 GBP, mostrada y cobrada en tu propia moneda local.
 Reembolso automático si no lo conseguimos.
 Sin cargos por persona.

-Even after the 6pm release sells out, seats keep moving.
+Even after a release sells out, seats keep moving.
 The cafe allows customers to cancel a reservation up to 10pm JST the night before their visit.
 When someone cancels, that seat instantly becomes available on reserve.pokemon-cafe.jp.
+Under the monthly system this matters more than ever: for most of the month there is no release at all, so cancellations are the only seats in play.

 These cancellation seats are scattered, unpredictable, and gone within seconds of becoming available.
 A handful per day appear on any given date.
 We run a separate scanner that watches for cancellations on every active customer date roughly every minute, all day, until 10pm JST the night before the visit.
 If a cancellation appears for one of your preferred dates, our bot grabs it.

-If you booked through us and the 6pm wave missed, you do not need to do anything.
+If you booked through us and the release missed, you do not need to do anything.
 The scanner picks up from there automatically until the day after your last preferred date.

 Step by step: booking through CafeSnap